bundschuhlab/IndelPolymorphismsModulateDistalRNAProteinInteractions/README.md

 # IndelPolymorphismsModulateDistalRNAProteinInteractions
-This repository includes all code related to the manuscript "Indel polymorphisms modulate distal RNA-protein interactions through RNA secondary structure changes" by Carlos Owusu-Ansah, Elan Shatoff, and Ralf Bundschuh
+This repository includes all code related to the manuscript "The structural effects of distal indel polymorphisms on RNA-protein interactions are shaped by purifying selection" by Carlos Owusu-Ansah, Elan Shatoff, and Ralf Bundschuh

 ## Manuscript Figures

 - **[`generate_manuscript_figures.ipynb`](https://colab.research.google.com/github/bundschuhlab/IndelPolymorphismsModulateDistalRNAProteinInteractions/blob/main/generate_manuscript_figures.ipynb)**: This notebook generates all the figures used in the manuscript.
 It processes data from various directories to visualize the effects of indels on protein binding affinity.
 The output of this notebook is saved in the **`figures/`** folder.
 You can use the following link to open the notebook in google colab and run the code that generates the figures.

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bundschuhlab/IndelPolymorphismsModulateDistalRNAProteinInteractions/blob/main/generate_manuscript_figures.ipynb)

+## Supplementary Data

+- **[`S1_Table.csv`](S1_Table.csv)**: This table lists natural human indels predicted to have a physiologically significant impact on HuR binding affinity.
+It includes dbSNP identifiers, genomic coordinates, allele sequences, and predicted binding preference changes.

 ## Simulation Data Folders